 If you delete a file, it doesn't completely disappear because the data that makes up this file stays on your hard drive.
 Given the right know-how, a cybercriminal could reconstruct deleted files (or parts of them).
 Drive Wiper lets you delete the remaining traces of deleted files.

 Note: Wiping free space can take a substantial amount of time, and we don't recommend doing it if you have a solid-state drive (SSD).

 Method 1 - Automatically wipe when cleaning:

 - In CCleaner, click the Custom Clean icon on the left.

-- From the Windows tab, scroll to the Advanced group and select the Wipe Free Space check box.
+- In the Windows tab, scroll to the Advanced category (shown with an ! icon) and select the Wipe Free Space checkbox.